 Unemployment benefit in the coronavirus situation

-- The earnings are adjusted with the unemployment benefit in periods of four weeks or one month even when the period includes days for which the applicant is not entitled to unemployment benefits.
+The processing of applications for unemployment benefits will continue so that the earnings are adjusted with the unemployment benefit in periods of four weeks or one month even when the period includes days for which the applicant is not entitled to unemployment benefits.
 Wages paid during the period are thus taken into account in the adjustment even if there is no entitlement to unemployment benefits for the day the wages are paid.
-The change will be in force 11.5- 31.10.
+These criteria will be effective 11 May 2020 - 31 December 2022.